MikeHeiber/Ising_OPV/README.md

 An example parameter file is provided with parameters_default.txt

-As an example, to run create one morphology on a single processor, the command is:
+As an example, to create one morphology on a single processor, the command is:
 >    Ising_OPV.exe parameters_default.txt

 To run in a parallel processing environment and create 10 morphologies on 10 processors, the command is: